KSUB: Ties to KSL Salt Lake City

-In 1957, KSL sold majority control in the Southern Utah Broadcasting Company to a group of four investors, who within a year transferred their shares to the Beehive Telecasting Company, which at the time was building an independent television station, KLOR-TV channel 11, in Provo.
-The television station venture performed poorly, and in late 1959, the station was sold to Granite District Radio Broadcasting Company, which owned Salt Lake City's KNAK.
+In 1957, KSL sold majority control in the Southern Utah Broadcasting Company to a group of four investors.
+Within a year, they transferred their shares to the Beehive Telecasting Company, which at the time was building an independent television station, KLOR-TV channel 11, in Provo.

+The television station venture performed poorly and that affected KSUB.
+In late 1959, the station was sold to Granite District Radio Broadcasting Company, which owned Salt Lake City's KNAK.

+Tower problems

 An FM counterpart to KSUB arrived in 1976, but not before more pre-construction trouble similar to that which had befallen KSUB itself 39 years prior.
 While the new tower was being put into place, gusty winds tangled the guy lines in the tower, and corrective efforts led to the tower crashing to the ground.
-After contending with other issues during construction, KSUB-FM began broadcasting in November 1976.
+After contending with other issues during construction, KSUB-FM the FM station began broadcasting in November 1976.

+In 1983, one of the AM station's two towers installed in 1949 was toppled in a wind storm.
+It was replaced later that year.

+Country, Standards and Talk

-In 1983, one of the two towers installed in 1949 was toppled in a wind storm, being replaced later that year.
-In 1984, KSUB flipped from adult contemporary to country in a switch with KSUB-FM.
-It would retain that format until a brief flip to adult standards in 1988 that did not last the year.
+In 1984, KSUB flipped from its format of full service adult contemporary music to country music.
+The AM and FM stations in effect exchanged formats.
+KSUB 590 retaind the country sound until a brief flip to adult standards in 1988.
+But that did not last the year.

+In 1991, KSUB began its move to its present news/talk format.
+In middays it began airing The Rush Limbaugh Show.
+The decision to carry Limbaugh came at a crucial time for the station, which was struggling financially.

+Cherry Creek and Townsquare

-In 1991, KSUB began its move to its present news/talk format when it picked up The Rush Limbaugh Show.
-It was a decision that came at a crucial time for the station, which was struggling financially.
-More than 35 years of ownership by members of the Johnson family ended in 2005 when KSUB and its four sister stations were sold to Cherry Creek Radio for $5.8 million, marking the group's entrance into the southwestern Utah radio market.
+More than 35 years of ownership by members of the Johnson family ended in 2005 when KSUB and its four sister stations were sold to Cherry Creek Radio for $5.8 million.
+That marked Cherry Creek's entrance into the southwestern Utah radio market.